 On Wednesday, May 8, 2019, the Testing Reduction Act (HB 239) was introduced in the Ohio House.
 The bill, sponsored by Representatives Gayle Manning (R- North Ridgeville) and Erica Crawley (D- Columbus), is bipartisan legislation that makes important changes to Ohio law to reduce state-required testing and bring together teachers, parents, and administrators in each school district to take steps to further reduce the testing load on students.
 OEA strongly supports this legislation.

 Specifically, HB 239 would make the following changes:

-- Reduce state-mandated standardized tests to the federal minimums by eliminating four high school end-of-course exams.
-(Geometry, ELA I, American History, American Government)
+- Reduce state-mandated standardized tests to the federal minimums by eliminating two high school end-of-course exams.
+(American History, American Government)

 - Alter the existing provision that allows local boards of education to pass a resolution to exceed testing limits by requiring such action be taken on an annual basis and reported to the Ohio Department of Education (ODE).

 - Require that ODE issue an annual report on the time spent on state- and district-required testing in Ohio’s schools.